 You can search by a variety of ways including:

 The majority of the print books you’ll need to use can be found at St Peter’s Library and at Library@DavidGoldman.
 Due to wide-ranging nature of media and english subjects, there aren’t just a few shelves where you will find relevant books, so always use Library Search to check the shelfmark of the book.
-In the following informal video Suzie, your Academic Liaison Librarian, shows you how to find books and other resources on the shelves.
+The following video shows you how to locate the books on the shelves.

 Yes, follow this steps outlined in this video on how to use the ‘My Favourites’ feature in Library Search, and you can start creating your own reading lists straightaway.
 As you use Library Search you will find books and other resources you want to consult now for an assignment or that you may want to look at in the future.
 You can label or tag the resources by your module code or keywords that are meaningful to you.